 FCC’s Monroe Center contains labs, classroom space and equipment for vocational training in the building trades, healthcare careers and culinary arts.
 Originally developed with a focus on construction trades, the facility was recognized as the largest college construction training facility in Maryland.
 The center was renovated in 2008 through support from the Frederick County Commissioners, as well as a $1.9 million, three-year grant from the Department of Labor.

 Instruction at the 55,000 square foot facility also includes courses for the Institute for Learning in Retirement (ILR), Adult Education, Personal Enrichment, Construction Management and general education credit courses.
-In 2013, courses at the Monroe Center garnered over 1800 enrollments.

 Building Trades labs include welding, plumbing and HVAC classrooms designed to give students hands-on opportunities with equipment and situations they will encounter on the job.